e1hee/seoul_crime/README.md

-Visualization of crime rate in Seoul
+Practice Visualization of Crime rate in Seoul